 The methods used for the calculation of owner occupied housing differs as the share of households living in own housing.
-Following table shows the methods used in different countries and the share of owner occupiers (Hansen (2000), Housing Statistics (2004) and Christensen, Dupont, Schreyer (2005)).
+The methods used in different countries and the share of owner occupiers are as follows (Hansen (2000), Housing Statistics (2004) and Christensen, Dupont, Schreyer (2005)).